4x4taco/Rover-Simulation/README.md

 ### Movie py
 A module called movie.py was used to string together a set of images inported from a .csv file.
 The images had been processed by the Process_Image function and are played out to test the code before trying to connect to the unity environment.

+# Autonmous Navigation and Mapping
+I relied on help from the Project Walkthrough video to structure my code and to understand the details of application.
+I used the supplied files Perception.py, Drive_rover.py, supporting_functions and Desicion.py while adding another one, maneuver.py.
+To clearly define how changes were made I will walk through each of the files and describe the sections that were added or modified.

+### Perception
+A majority of the code used the Rover-Notebook was copied into the perception file.
+This file was resposible for transoforming the stream of images to information that could detect navigable terrain and rocks.
+The RGB values were set to 160 for the Red, Green and Blue channels.
+An additional function was added to make the Rover act more autonomously.
+This function was rover_stuck, and its purpose was to deterimine if the rover was stuck and to start a counter if this was the case.
+When the counter was above a user set value a reverse was set to True and the rover would reverse until a speed on -1 m/s was reach at which point the Flage would be cleared.
+The value to which to count was found by trial and error.
+I also tried implementing a time function to do this for me but ulitmately it was more strain on the cpu than just using a simple +1 incrementer.
+The find rocks function was also added to the perception file.  this file was a RGB filter set to 90,90,40 respectively.
+This color Threshold did an excellent job of finding rocks.
+An additional snippet of code was added on line 88.
+The purpose of the code was to enable the rover to perform a 180 if it sensed it was at a dead end.
+On line 187 a `rock_map.any` statement was used to detect rocks.
+Once triggered the program would store rock information in the rover class.

+### Desicion
+This file was only modified slightly.
+I added a bias of +-10 to line 28.
+This kept the rover near the left side of the wall.
+I did this to try and help the rover from overlappig areas that it had previously covered and try to raise the fidelity of the simulation.

+### Supporting Functions